stevelab1/folder-db-sync/README.md

 2. The script will watch the specified folders in the `data` directory and sync them with the MongoDB collections.

-3. Add, modify, or delete JSON files in the watched folders to see the changes reflected in the MongoDB collections.
+3. Add or modify JSON files in the watched folders to see the changes reflected in the MongoDB collections.

 ## License